The best 8K monitors: supersize screens that go extra, extra-large on resolution

-8K cameras like the Canon EOS R5 and Fujifilm X-H2 show the future of video capture, but to make the most of it, you really need the best 8K monitor on which to view and edit your footage.
-Trouble is, even in 2023 speeds, there's still only ONE true 8K monitor you can realistically buy - the Dell UltraSharp UP3218K.
+8K cameras like the Canon EOS R5 II and Fujifilm X-H2 show the future of video capture, but to make the most of it, you really need the best 8K monitor on which to view and edit your footage.
+Trouble is, even in 2025, there's still only ONE true 8K monitor you can realistically buy - the Dell UltraSharp UP3218K.

-Back in January 2021 ViewSonic teased us with its first 8K monitor offering, but it has so far failed to make it onto the market.
-Samsung has an 8K gaming monitor in the wings - and if you really have a big Hollywood budget, then there is a professional option from NEC.
+Back in January 2021 ViewSonic teased us with its first 8K monitor offering, but it never made it to market.
+Samsung has a dual 4K ultrawide gaming monitor which comes close to true 8K, and if you really have a big Hollywood budget, then there is a professional option from Sharp NEC.

 What is 8K?